 Salary by state

-Because nurse navigators are classified under BLS SOC 29-1141 (Registered Nurses), the state-level data below reflects RN median wages from BLS May 2024 Occupational Employment and Wage Statistics (OEWS).
-Navigator-specific job postings typically land 5–12% above these state medians in high-demand markets.
+Because nurse navigators are classified under BLS SOC 29-1141 (Registered Nurses), the state-level data below reflects RN median wages from the BLS May 2025 Occupational Employment and Wage Statistics (OEWS) release.
+Navigator-specific job postings typically land 3–12% above these state medians in high-demand markets.

 BLS coding note: Nurse navigators do not have a standalone Standard Occupational Classification code.
 Most employers classify their RN navigators under 29-1141.
 Some non-clinical “patient navigator” roles (community health workers without RN licenses) fall under 21-1094 (Community Health Workers), which has a national median of $47,810 – far below the RN rate.
 If you hold an RN license and work as a navigator, your compensation should be benchmarked against 29-1141, not 21-1094.